mikedelong/kaggle-zestimate/capstone_report.md

 ![](./training-data-pearson-correlations.png)

-This plot shows green for positive correlation, red for negative correlation, yellow in between, and white for missing data.
+This plot displays the data using a colormap we have chosen to be usable for people who are colorblind, with white for missing data.
 For the sake of clarity we have removed a handful of very sparse features.

 In this plot we see two positive clusters of features: the house features in the upper left, mostly related to the structure square feet, and a tax dollar cluster in the lower right corner.
 In both cases we see that we have a fair amount of collinearity, as we have features that are nearly sums of other features.

+Finally, we note that we do not see much collinearity in the location data.
+The latitude and longitude, in the center of the plot, are negatively correlated with each other but not strongly correlated with any  other features.

 We might also note that the log-error (in the top left corner) is not highly correlated with any feature, positively or negatively; this is consistent with the contention that the log-error is mostly noise.